UAlbertaALTLab/recording-validation-interface/README.md

 Web API
 -------

 There are two API calls.

-Both return recordings with these properties:
+### Recording results

+Both API calls return a list of matched recordings, with each recording having the following name/value pairs:

- - `wordform`: the word form that was matched by the query
+ - `wordform`: the wordform that the recording corresponds to.
+   Internally, this corresponds to the `Phrase.transcription`.
  - `speaker`: the speaker's short code (e.g., something like `"ROS"` or `"JER"`)
+ - `speaker_name`: the speaker's full name
  - `gender`: the speaker's gender: either `"M"` or `"F"` (all our speakers identify as male or female).
  - `dialect`: the region of Cree that this person speaks
  - `recording_url`: Absolute URI to the audio, encoded as AAC in an MP4